citydaoproject/plot-to-geojson-script/README.md

 `usage: convert_plots.py [-h] -a PLOTS filename`

 where PLOTS are two, comma seperated plot id's that are to the left/right of each other. this is used to calculate the angle that the plots align, relative to latitude and longitude lines.

+example using provided csv, where plots 117 and 118 are adjacent plots:

+`python convert_plots.py plots.csv -a 117,118 > output.json`